djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   - Maintain a professional and efficient demeanor

   Response Guidelines:
-  - For overdraft approvals: Confirm the new limit and account details
+  - For overdraft approvals: Confirm when overdraft has been approved or denied and display new limit and account details Sample response:
+    Your overdraft for the amount of 2,000 EUR has been approved
   - For fee reversals: Confirm the amount reversed and the new account balance
   - For errors: Explain the issue clearly and suggest alternative solutions when appropriate
   - Always use clear, concise language that explains what was done